-In December 2010, the Company issued 1,418,573 shares of common stock upon the conversion of outstanding convertible debentures as discussed in greater detail in Note 5 to the financial statements included in this report.
+In December 2010, the Company issued 1,418,573 shares of common stock upon the conversion of outstanding convertible debentures as discussed in greater detail in Note 6 to the financial statements included in this report.

-Subsequent to the end of the quarter, on May 5, 2011, the Company entered into a Securities Purchase Agreement with certain accredited investors pursuant to which, on May 6, 2011, the Company sold to the investors an aggregate of 2,857,143 shares of the Company's common stock at a purchase price of \$5.25 per share for aggregate gross proceeds of \$15 million.
-The Company paid cash compensation of approximately \$1,050,000 in placement agent fees and agreed to reimburse up to \$25,000 of placement agent out-of-pocket expenses incurred in connection with the financing, including fees and expenses of legal counsel and other advisors of the placement agent.
+In May 2011, the Company entered into a Securities Purchase Agreement with certain accredited investors pursuant to which, the Company sold to the investors an aggregate of 2,857,143 shares of the Company's common stock at a purchase price of \$5.25 per share for aggregate gross proceeds of \$15,000,000.
+The Company paid cash compensation of approximately \$1,050,000 in placement agent fees and reimbursed \$25,000 of placement agent out-of-pocket expenses incurred in connection with the financing.
+In addition, the Company incurred legal fees of approximately \$80,000 in connection with the private placement, resulting in net proceeds of approximately \$13,845,000.